Exus Blog Article

 Fintech upstarts have swept the financial world like a hurricane in the last decade, uprooting the antiquated operating processes and infrastructures of many legacy institutions in the process.
-Whilst the majority of the fintech headlines have been focused on the western world, however, it’s also become something of an obsession throughout the Middle East, particularly in the region’s key financial centres.
+Whilst the majority of the fintech headlines have been focused on the western world, however, it’s also become something of an obsession throughout the Middle East, particularly in the region’s key financial centers.

 It’s a sector that is set to raise more than $2 billion in venture capital by 2022 with a compounded annual growth rate of 30% but if it’s going to be able to sustain this level of growth then a solid blueprint needs to be found for the region.